JWock82/Pynite/README.md

 # What's New?

+v0.0.68
+* Bug fix for member distributed loads on physical members.
+Added a unit test to check for this error going forward.
+This bug only affected physical members (new as of v0.0.67) that had distributed loads and internal nodes.

 v0.0.67
 * Added physical members.
 Members now automatically detect internal nodes and subdivide themselves and their loads.
 * Refactoring: deprecated old method names for member results.
 You may now have some errors show up if you still try to get member results using the old method names.